feludwig/pgsql-omt-schema/README.md

 allow configuring them.

-But when the database was already imported with `osm2pgsql` ?

-Or when the need for both mapnik.xml raster tiles and vectortiles comes up ?
+But when the database was already imported with `osm2pgsql`, or when the need for both mapnik.xml raster tiles and vectortiles comes up ?
 Is one supposed to host two complete copies of the same data ?